kundalili/kundalili/README.md

 <img src="/banner_github.png" alt="Banner" title="">

-## Hello there 👋  I'm Patricia Lilla.
+## Hello there 👋  I'm Patricia Lilla

 ### She/Her
 ### I'm a mother. 🤱🏻
 ### I'm a MERN stack developer. 👩🏻‍💻
 ### ...and I'm also a yogini. 🧘🏻
 <br>
-🇩🇪 Located in Berlin.
+🇩🇪 Located in Berlin
 <br>
-🔭 I’m currently working on [this app] (https://myina-app.herokuapp.com/).
+🔭 I’m currently working on [this app] (https://myina-app.herokuapp.com/)
 <br>
 🌱 2023 Goals: Improve programming skills in {{Typescript}} ...and I want my plants to be happy
 <br>